 As someone who took her own time to come into the practice, Zoe admits that she would mostly use meditation sporadically to overcome a feeling or a situation when she started out, so she knew what initial hiccups the beginners may face.
 While, the idea behind mindfulness seems simple—the practice takes patience.
 And indeed, our renowned expert recounted that her initial experience with meditation showed her how quickly the mind gets caught up in other tasks

 One has to realize that meditation is personal experience and journey, and everyone has their own learning curve.
-If you’re a beginner, after reading this you’ll have a solid foundation as you progress and learn mindfulness; if you’re intermediate, you’ll learn how to deepen your practice and learn meditation; if you’re advanced, you’ll learn a few new tips and tricks to try out on your journey.
+If you’re a beginner, after reading this you’ll have a solid foundation as you progress and learn meditation; if you’re intermediate, you’ll learn how to deepen your practice and learn meditation; if you’re advanced, you’ll learn a few new tips and tricks to try out on your journey.

 This blog will provide some of the essential points and key takeaways from the masterclass.
-In the first half, Zoe discussed how to make meditation a daily habit and overcome the initial problems one may encounter while beginning to meditate.
+In the first half, Zoe discussed how to learn meditation and make it a daily habit to overcome the initial problems one may encounter in the beginning.
 So, here are a few tips that can make it easy for you to plunge into the practice mindfulness meditation:

 1. Setting an intention: It allows you to ensure that you meditate daily.
 Dr. Joe Dispenza once said, 'What you think and feel becomes your life’, so envision yourself meditating, where you would do it, what you would look like, or how it would feel.
 You can also experiment with manifestation methods by writing in your journal or diary, 'I will meditate every day.'
 This would be the best way to learn meditation and make it a habit.